Herb

 • Family: Malvaceae

-In the 18th and 19th centuries, hibiscus was brought to England and France during the European “plant hunting” era.
-In Victorian England, it was grown in greenhouses and admired for its exotic appearance, earning the title “flower of paradise.”
+During the plant-hunting era of the 18th and 19th centuries, hibiscus was introduced to Britain and France.
+In Victorian England, it was cultivated in greenhouses and admired as the “flower of paradise” for its exotic beauty.

 Gardening Advice